Open Source Science

 What is Open Source Science?

-Open Source Science is a pioneering new way that we're working with researchers to involve underrepresented audiences in research.
+Open Source Science is challenging what it means to be a science centre, in the way that we're working with researchers to amplify underrepresented voices in research.

 It's about overcoming the challenges that separate audiences from research.
-It's about helping audiences to work alongside researchers, to explore and challenge the whole process together.
+We’re creating a space where audiences and researchers can work alongside each other, to explore questions about the world around us, together.

 Have your say in scientific research